Open Access Publishing Fund at the University of Bern

 There are a number of ways to provide Open Access.

 The Gold route is a way of publishing research immediately in Open Access.
 The publication is freely accessible immediately, ideally with a Creative Commons licence, which allows it to be re-used and disseminated.
-In some cases, publication fees, known as APCs (Article Processing Charges) are payable.
+In some cases, publication fees, known as APCs (Author Processing Charges) are payable.

 The Diamond route is a sub-category of Gold Open Access.
 Diamond Open Access refers to Open Access publications for which no publication fees are charged.

-Research funding and Open Access
+Research funding and Open Access: mandates and information

 More and more funding agencies and institutions require free access to publications and research data.